redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-2.1/index.md

 title: Provisioning a SNO Cluster with the Assisted Installer
 ---

+#### What we're doing

+We're provisioning this SNO instance in a VM on a bare-metal instance in the cloud.
+This is because the cloud doesn't let us boot the discovery ISO.
+That's not super convenient, so we're just using the VM as a stand-in for an edge computing device that someone would want to be able to provision live in the field.
+There are some details below about how that might be accomplished in the real world, with real devices, but the goal to understand today is just what the experience would be like for someone who wanted to provision a piece of arbitrary edge hardware into ACM for centralized management.

 #### Registering a new host with ACM

 Navigate to the Cockpit Machines interface and identify your assigned VM, opening the console, if it's not still open from the exploration.
 Click the ![Install](/assets/images/cockpit-vm-install.png?style=small "Install") button.
 After a few seconds the VM should start booting: